shimspedy/sengov/content/states/new-york/anil-beephan/_index.md

 seo_title: "contact Representative Anil Beephan"
 subheader:
      greeting: Contact Representative Anil Beephan
-     description: Anil Beephan Jr. is an American politician and businessman who is a member of the New York State Assembly, representing the 105th district.
-His district comprises parts of Dutchess County.
-Prior to his election to the assembly in 2022, Beephan served as a councilman in East Fishkill.
-He is the first Republican of Indian descent to serve in the State Assembly.
+     description: Anil Beephan Jr. is an American politician who is a member of the New York State Assembly, representing the 105th district since November 8, 2022..
+His district is comprised of parts of Dutchess County including the towns of Amenia, Beekman, Dover, East Fishkill, Fishkill, LaGrange, Pawling, Union Vale, and Wappinger.
 description: Contact Representative Anil Beephan of New York.
 Contact information for Anil Beephan includes email address, phone number, and mailing address.
 image: anil-beephan.jpeg
 video: